LaisSilva42/ecommerce-churn-revenue-at-risk/README.md

 ### 3. VIP Churn (The Loyalty Tier Trap)
 * **Bronze Tier Churn:** **88%**.
 While high, a heavy churn rate among entry-level buyers who shop once with a discount code and leave is common in e-commerce.
 * **Platinum Tier Churn:** **57%**.
 This is the highest red flag.
-Platinum customers (who historically spent over $5,000) are leaving at an alarming rate.
+Platinum customers are leaving at an alarming rate, historically representing $2.6 million in revenue.
 Losing more than half of your highest-value segment means the current loyalty program and VIP relationship management are failing to retain the core revenue drivers.

 ---